Fact Sheet - Agency Information Guides and the public

 Where will I find an agency’s AIG?

-The AIG should be made available on the agency’s website in an easy to find location.
+The AIG should be made available on the agency’s website such as an ‘About Us’ or ‘access our information’ section.

 How will I know if the information in AIGs is up to date?